jgogstad/powerlevel9k-gcp/README.md

 # Powerlevel9k GCP

+_This repository is superseded by the powerlevel10k out-of-the-box gcp support_

 Show current GCP project and logged in user in your prompt.
 There's also an optimized version of the current kubernetes context segment (shown in pink below):

 ![screenshot](./docs/screenshot.png)